HomeMy WebLinkAboutMinutes_ARTAB_02.21.2017Minutes of the meeting of the

 Attendees also received a handout directing them to TXP, Inc., Survey of Artists, Musicians,

-Actors, and Writers at https://arts.georgetown.org/georgetown-creatives-survey
+Actors, and Writers at https://arts.georgetown.org/georgetown-creatives-survey/

-asking for information about professional development needs inthe creative community.
+asking for information about professional development needs in the creative community.

 Twenty-four attendees completed her survey (see below).